-The following table provides a high level summary of the regularity update that has the most significant impact on the Authority:
+The following table provides a high level summary of the regularity update that has the most significant impact on the Council:

-Name Summary of key measures Impact on 2023/24 ISA (UK) 315 (Revised): Identifying and Addressing the Risks of Material Misstatement ISA 315 is effective from FY 2022/23 onwards and is the critical standard which drives the auditor's approach to the following areas: Risk Assessment Understanding the entity's internal control Significant risk Approach to addressing significant risk (in combination with ISA 330) The International Auditing & Assurance Standards Board (IAASB) concluded that whilst the existing version of the standard was fundamentally sound, feedback determined that it was not always clear, leading to a possibility that risk identification was not consistent.
+Name Summary of key measures Impact on 2023/24 ISA (UK) 315 (Revised): Identifying and Addressing the Risks of Material Misstatement ISA 315 is effective from FY 2022/23 onwards and is the critical standard which drives the auditor's approach to the following areas: Risk Assessment Understanding the entity's internal control Significant risk Approach to addressing significant risk (in combination with ISA 330) The International Auditing &amp; Assurance Standards Board (IAASB) concluded that whilst the existing version of the standard was fundamentally sound, feedback determined that it was not always clear, leading to a possibility that risk identification was not consistent.
 The aims of the revised standard is to: Drive consistent and effective identification and assessment of risks of material misstatement Improve the standard's applicability to entities across a wide spectrum of circumstances and complexities ('scalability') Modernise ISA 315 to meet evolving business needs, including: how auditors use automated tools and techniques, including data analytics to perform risk assessment audit procedures; and how auditors understand the entity's use of information technology relevant to financial reporting.
 Focus auditors on exercising professional scepticism throughout the risk identification and assessment process.
-We will need to obtain an understanding of the IT processes related to the IT applications of the Authority.
+We will need to obtain an understanding of the IT processes related to the IT applications of the Council/Authority.
 We will perform procedures to determine if there are typical controls missing or control deficiencies identified and evaluated the consequences for our audit strategy.
 When we have identified controls relevant to the audit that are application controls or IT-dependent manual controls where we do not gain assurance substantively, we performed additional procedures.
-We also review the following processes for all relevant IT applications: Manage vendor supplied changes Manage security settings Manage user access Manage entity-programmed changes Job scheduling and managing IT process
+We also review the following processes for all relevant IT applications: Manage vendor supplied changes Manage user access Manage entity-programmed changes Job scheduling and managing IT process Where appropriate, we will use the assurance available from the Council's ISAE3402 report that it annually commissions on the IBC systems and processes.

-Appendix D - The Spring Report

-A combined perspective on enhancing audit quality
+Appendix D - The Spring Report (A combined perspective on enhancing audit quality)